Date: July 02, 2025

 The fear around the dangers of AI is real, and with the speed at which AI development is advancing, it will only keep growing.
 By understanding the current capabilities of AI because we have only scratched the surface of what it can do, we can not eliminate the probability of a possible world apocalypse triggered solely by AI.
 Multiple governments have been urged by the world’s top business leaders and influencers to put strict regulations on the development of AI.

 Artificial Intelligence has not reached the same level of intellect as human intelligence.
 But even at this stage, we have seen multiple instances of it going rogue in subtle ways, like lying, hiding facts, and ignoring controversial queries.
 This is happening when AI is still in its budding stage.
-Recent studies around building AI capabilities that mimic human behavior have revealed that the sentient nature of AI is quite possible.
+Recent studies around building AI tools and capabilities that mimic human behavior have revealed that the sentient nature of AI is quite possible.

 Sam Altman, the visionary behind the Artificial Intelligence company OpenAI, also carries its undo button in his backpack.
 This backpack has the same importance as the United States President’s nuclear briefcase in an emergency.
 In terms of AI, it is more crucial to be safe than sorry.
 Because AI can access a global technology network for its motive before we know its reasons.